 - Plan Your Trip

-Thanksgiving in Big Sky, Montana is a unique experience that offers the residents of Big Sky a different set of traditions that is customary to other snow filled areas around the U.S. The Chamber of Commerce and Visit Big Sky share just how uniquely they celebrate thanksgiving in Big Sky.
+Thanksgiving in Big Sky is a unique experience that offers a different set of traditions that are customary to other snow filled areas around the U.S.

 Margo, the Membership Director, spends her Thanksgiving holiday skiing every year.
-This year will be no different as many in the community and around Montana anxiously await the opening of the lifts for Big Sky Resort on Thursday, November 23rd at 9:00am.
-Margo says, “Skiing always justifies her extra plate of [Thanksgiving] food she gets after a hearty work out on the slopes.”
+This year will be no different, as many in the community and around Montana anxiously await the opening of the resort.
+Margo says, “Skiing always justifies her extra plate of [Thanksgiving] food she gets after a hearty workout on the slopes.”